Greenbriar Local Park is a 25-acre new park located in the North Potomac area of Maryland within the Travilah planning area.

 In addition, Hord Coplan Macht led the design team and MNCPPC through the sustainable sites initiative evaluation process.
 Intensive storm water management, use of sustainable design practices, native plantings, local materials and state of the art children’s play area are key features of the park design.
 The design of the park structures is a collaboration between the Hord Coplan Macht Architects and Landscape Architects.

-This project was awarded the Presidential Award of Excellence, the organization’s highest honor, by the Maryland Chapter of the American Society of Landscape Architects.
+This project was awarded the Presidential Award of Excellence, the organization’s highest honor, by the Maryland Chapter of the American Society of Landscape Architects in 2018.